-- Six months after publication of notice of the first appointment of a personal representative; or - after the (2) Two months personal representative mails, or otherwise delivers to the Department's Division of Medical Assistance Recoveries a copy of the "Notice of Appointment, Notice to Creditors.
-Notice Unknown Heirs" or other written notice, notifying the Department that the claim will barred unless the Department presents its claim within two months from receipt of the notice.
+- Six months after publication of notice of the first appointment of a personal representative; or - (2) Two months after the personal representative mails, or otherwise delivers to the Department's Division of Medical Assistance Recoveries a copy of the "Notice of Appointment, Notice Creditors.
+Notice to Unknown Heirs" or other written notice, notifying the Department that the claim will barred unless the Department presents its claim within two months from receipt of the notice.
 ET 8-103(f)